trendmicro-frontend/tonic-ui/packages/utils/README.md

 # @tonic-ui/utils

-Common utilities for various Tonic UI components and packages.
+A set of utility functions shared across Tonic UI components and packages.

 ## Installation